Martin Gray (writer)

-Martin Gray (born Mieczysław Grajewski; 27 April 1922 – 24 April 2016) was a Holocaust survivor who emigrated to the West, and published books in French about his experiences during World War II, in which his family was killed in Poland occupied by Germany.
+Martin Gray (born Mieczysław Grajewski; 27 April 1922 – 24 April 2016) was a Holocaust survivor who emigrated to the West, and published books in French about his experiences during World War II, in which his family was killed in German-occupied Poland.

 Life

 Born in Warsaw, Second Polish Republic, the son of Henry/Henoch and Ida [Feld]; Grajewski (Gray) was 17 years old when Nazi Germany and the Soviet Union invaded Poland; they resided at 23 Mila Street Warsaw.
 His mother and brothers Isaac and Yacob died in Treblinka extermination camp; his father was killed in the Warsaw Ghetto Uprising of 1943.
 He wrote later that he escaped from the Treblinka extermination camp during the most deadly phase of the Holocaust.
 He joined the Red Army during the Soviet counter-offensive and became an officer of the NKVD secret police in August 1944.
 Grajewski (pseudonym "Zamojski") was tasked with breaking up Polish anti-communist underground in the area of Zambrów.
 Gray recounted that he slept at the local NKVD headquarters with a pistol in his hand for security.

 Grajewski emigrated in 1946 from Europe to the United States, where his grandmother was living.
 A decade after his arrival Gray had become a tradesman in replicas of antiques according to what he wrote, doing business in the U.S., Canada and Cuba.
 He moved to the South of France in 1960.

 Gray moved to Belgium in 2001.
 On 24 April 2016, three days before his 94th birthday, he was found dead in his swimming pool at his home in Ciney, Belgium, where he had lived since 2012.